Convergence Rates for Distribution Matching with Sliced Optimal Transport: Conclusion and Perspectives

 \section{Conclusion and Perspectives}

 We established convergence rates for the slice-matching algorithm through \L{}ojasiewicz-type inequalities for the Sliced-Wasserstein objective.
 We show that controlling the associated constants is tractable in the Gaussian (or elliptic) setting when sampling random orthonormal bases.
 A main limitation is that our explicit rate requires an isotropic Gaussian target, similarly to~\cite{cozzi2025}.
 Extending the theory to general Gaussian targets and non-elliptic distributions remains open.
 A promising direction is to introduce regularization (\eg, diffusive terms) to help maintain regularity along the dynamics~\citep{liutkus2019sliced,tanguy2025properties,chizat2025convergence}.
 Finally, our experiments show faster convergence with orthonormal bases of directions and step-size schedules $\gamma_k=1/(k+1)^{\alpha}$ with small $\alpha$.
-The latter regime is not covered by our theorems and may require tools beyond decreasing-step stochastic approximation, for example Markov chains~\citep{dieuleveut2020bridging}.
+This behavior is not explained by our theorems and may require tools beyond decreasing-step stochastic approximation, for example Markov chains~\citep{dieuleveut2020bridging}.